-The BCSS ash basin is generally bounded to the north by the earthen dike and a natural ridge (Figure 2).
-Pine Hall Road runs along the east and south sides of the ash basin and appears to generally be located along a surface water divide.
-Belews Lake is located to the east and south of Pine Hall Road.
-Middleton Loop road is located on the west side of the ash basin and appears to generally be located along a surface water divide.
+A surface water divide is located to the west of the MSS ash basin approximately along Sherrills Ford Road to the west of the ash basin (Figure 2).
+A surface water divide is also located approximately along Island Ford Road to the north of the ash basin.
+Lake Norman is located to the southeast of the ash basin.
 The geology/groundwater conditions at the site are expected to be generally consistent with the characteristics of the conceptual groundwater model developed by LeGrand for the Piedmont region.